Check out these 15 best office desk plants! They are small and can easily fit into corners, tabletops, and desks.

 12. Spider Plant

-Spider plant is one tough cookie houseplant that never minds hard growing conditions of your home or office.
+Spider plant is one tough cookie houseplant that never minds hard growing conditions of your home office.
 It improves indoor air quality, making your workplace looks cleaner, greener and less stressful.
 This humble indoor plant falls into the category of natural air-cleansers, reducing particulate matter and keeping off occupational allergies in workers.

 The philodendron looks and behaves just like the ideal office plant.
 It has big, decorative leaves that lend an aesthetic feel to space, and its air-purifying ability helps to free up the indoor air of harmful, stress-inducing pollutants.